Can Instagram Ban You for DMs? 7 Safety Rules

 Last updated:

 You set up DM automation.
-Three days later, your Instagram account is suspended.
+Three days later, your account is suspended.
 No warning.
 No explanation.
-Just locked out.
+This happens when you use the wrong tools or break Instagram’s rules.
+The right tools and the right approach keep your account safe indefinitely.

 Is Instagram DM Automation Against the Rules?